stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 object model starts to get a little more involved.

 Ruby objects are  more involved since objects contain a reference to the class that created it.
 The object relies heavily on this relationship throughout its lifetime, since whenever a method is called, the object refers to its class (and potentially ancestor classes) to find and execute the method.
-Classes (and it's parent class, Module) are what make metaprogramming is possible.
+Classes (and it's parent class, Module) are what make metaprogramming possible.

 There is obviously *a lot* more to the object models of both languages, so I hope you will tune in to part two when I look at how objects are created in both languages.